butlersh/core/README.md

     chown -R forge:forge /home/forge/.ssh
     ```

-Finally, you have to ensure you can SSH into your server as forge and run "sudo" commands.
+Finally, back to your computer, please ensure you can SSH into your server as forge and run "sudo" commands.

 ```
 # Try to SSH into your server as forge.